This tutorial applies to both Construct 2 and Construct 3. Any differences between the two will be noted.

 Universal Windows Platform (UWP) apps are Microsoft's new technology to run apps across Microsoft platforms like Windows 10 and Xbox One.
 Now you can also use Xbox Live in Construct games!
 This is a requirement for Xbox One publishing as well.
 You can access Xbox Live features in Construct using the built-in Xbox Live plugin.

 Ideally you will already be familiar with exporting UWP apps.
+There is also a separate Xbox One (UWP) export option, but the exporting process works the same.
 This tutorial only covers the extra steps to integrate Xbox Live.

 Before you get started, you'll need to sign up for the appropriate Xbox Live program.
 There are two options: